 - Other equipment: Digital audio recorders, Victor Readers

-In addition to the Accessible Technology Commons (ATC), the DPRC works with IT providers on campus to install or place assistive technology at widely-available computer labs and classrooms across campus.
+The DPRC collaborates with IT providers on campus to install or place assistive technology at widely-available computer labs and classrooms across campus.
+Here are some of the locations

 Training on assistive technology is available through the DPRC to students and employees with disabilities.
 Students and employees should first meet with a DPRC staff member in order to be referred for the training.
 The type and amount of training provided is determined on a case-by-case basis.